 There is no cure for autism spectrum disorder, and there’s currently no medication to treat it.
 But some medicines can help with related symptoms like depression, seizures, insomnia, and trouble focusing.
 Studies have shown that medication is most effective when it’s combined with behavioral therapies.

 Not sure about who to pick?
 We can help!

 Below are some posts on ASD that may be helpful to you in your quest to learn more for yourself or those you love.

+On the go?
+Listen to our blog instead of reading it.
 By William Schroeder, LPC Have you had difficulty communicating effectively with your Asperger’s partner?
-Many of my adult clients tend to fall on the higher

-by William Schroeder, MA, LPC, NCC Since it is Autism Awareness month, I wanted to speak to a little of what I have noticed
+On the go?
+Listen to our blog instead of reading it. by William Schroeder, MA, LPC, NCC Since it is Autism Awareness month, I